Ringdown in Vaidya spacetimes: time-dependent frequencies, Penrose limit and time-domain analyses: Penrose limit and ringdown analyses in Vaidya spacetimes with time-dependent accretion rates

-We may consider the adiabatic approximation for this dynamical spacetime of the Penrose limit.
+We may consider the adiabatic approximation for this dynamical spacetime of the PL.
 Specifically, in the small domain around each time, the geometry can be approximated by the metric \eqref{eq:PLlimit_sp}.
 Then, we can effectively define $\lambda$ and $\Omega$ from the correspondence \eqref{eq:corresp} as follows:

 where

 Here it should be noted that $E_{\mathcal V}$ is not a constant of motion, and we normalize it by imposing $E_{\mathcal V}=1$ at a sufficiently early time.
 The effective values of the frequencies and those ratios can be defined by